davidhozic/discord-advertisement-framework/Documentation/DOC.md

     - <u>Parameters</u>:
         - **Guild ID** - identificator which can be obtain by enabling [developer mode (a.k.a application test mode)](https://discord.com/developers/docs/game-sdk/store) in discord's settings and afterwards right-clicking on the server/guild icon in the server list and clicking **"Copy ID"**,
         - **List of <u>MESSAGE</u> objects** - Python list or tuple contating **MESSAGE** objects.
+        - **Generate file log** - bool variable, if True it will generate a file log for each message send attempt.
     <br><br>
 -  **MESSAGE**
     - The **MESSAGE** object containts parameters which contain data that will be sent to the server/guild but also contains parameters that specify behaviour.